-Christison Park is an excellent picnic spot, and also has toilet and playground facilities available.
+Christison Park is an excellent picnic spot, with toilet and playground facilities.

-Please note though that there is very little natural shade in the park, so on a warm sunny day, Christison Park may not be the best location for a break.
+There is very little natural shade in the park, though, so on a warm and sunny day, Christison Park may not be the best location for a break.

 4. Clarke Reserve

 The walking path continues to Clarke Reserve, from where you will see the first glimpses of the sandstone cliffs at Diamond Bay, further south.

 At Clarke Reserve, walk into Jensen Avenue via Clarke Street.